Perpetuities and Accumulations Act 1964

 The Perpetuities and Accumulations Act 1964 (c.
 55) is an act of the Parliament of the United Kingdom.
 In English land law it reformed the rule against perpetuities.
+Sections 13 and 14 dealt with the periods for which accumulations of income under a settlement or other arrangement are permitted, amending section 164 of the Law of Property Act 1925.

 Overview

 The Act includes the establishment of a defined perpetuity period, which set a limit on how long future interests could be held in abeyance.
 This period was generally 80 years from the date of creation of the interest, although specific conditions could extend this period under certain circumstances.
 It also addressed the rule against excessive accumulations of income, which previously allowed for income to be accumulated indefinitely under certain trust provisions.
 The reforms introduced a statutory limitation on how long income could be accumulated before it must be distributed.
 In 2009, many of the Act's principles were further reformed by the Perpetuities and Accumulations Act 2009, which introduced a single, simplified perpetuity period of 125 years, replacing the earlier rules.